Artenes/urionlinejudge/README.md

 # urionlinejudge
-My solutions for uri online judge problems
+My solutions for uri online judge problems, all made in c++.